Convergence of vertex-reinforced jump processes to an extension of the supersymmetric hyperbolic nonlinear sigma model: Proof for double timescale

 Note that the density $\rho_{i_0}^\bigsusy$ is continuous.
 Hence, Lemma \ref{le:limit-image-measure} implies that the last integral converges as $\min\{\sigma,\sigma'\sigma^{-2}\}\to\infty$ to the following integral.

 where we used the definition \eqref{eq:def-mu-susy} of $\mu^\bigsusy_{i_0}$ in the last step.
 This proves the claim. \end{proof}

-\section{Marginals and weak convergence}
+\subsection{Marginals and weak convergence}

-In this section, we calculate marginals of the extended $\htwo$ measure $\mu_{i_0}^\bigsusy$ by integrating out the current vectors $\kappa$ and $\kappa'$ and summing over the endpoints $i_1$ and $i_1'$ of paths and summing over the spanning tree $T$.
-The integral over $\kappa$ and $\kappa'$ is a Gaussian integral over $\cH\times\cH$.
-It is performed in the following lemma.
+In this section, we calculate marginals of the extended $\htwo$ measure $\mu_{i_0}^\bigsusy$ by integrating out the current vectors $\kappa$ and $\kappa'$, summing over the endpoints $i_1$ and $i_1'$ of paths, and summing over the spanning tree $T$.
+The main theorems follow now easily by combining the previous results: